• Skip to main content

 • Next slowly add the milk while whisking to get a relatively smooth, thick batter.

-• Grease your pan with the remaining 1 tsp of sunflower oil.
+• Grease your pan with the remaining 1 teaspoon of sunflower oil.

 • Heat the pan on a medium heat until hot.